enderpirate98/Minimal-OpenSUSE-TW-Install/README.md

 - Power profile swiching for ultimate battery life when needed and ultimate performance for those gaming sessions
 - Gpu switching for when you need battery life or performance
 - Disabling zypper's automatic bloat install to have your SSD/HDD nice and empty for more of your files!
+- Disclaimer: I HAVE TRIED TO DEBLOAT MY SYSTEM BUT IT JUST HAS AROUND THE SAME AMOUT OF PACKAGES AS NORMAL INSTALL BUT AUDIO ISSUES COME UP!!!!!!

 ## Getting started